joanvallve/yaml-schema-cpp/README.md

 - Use of polymorfism in type checking.
 - Boolean expressions.

-Also, an executable `yaml_template_generator` is provided to automatically generate template YAML files from schema files.
+Also, an executable **yaml_template_generator** is provided to automatically generate template YAML files from schema files.

-**Future features:**
-- Default values for custom classes.
-- Options for custom classes.
-- Scalar expressions for default and options.
+Offering YAML templates for our application will facilitate its usage and reduce user errors, improving the user experience.

 This library uses [exprtk](http://www.partow.net/programming/exprtk/index.html) as boolean expressions interpreter.
 The file "exprtk.hpp" is redistributed without modifications, under the MIT license.